 You can change the export resolution in Microsoft PowerPoint by saving a slide in a picture format.
-There are two steps to this process: using the system registry to change the default resolution setting for exported slides, and then actually saving the slide as a picture at the new resolution.
+There are two steps to this process: Use the system registry to change the default resolution setting for exported slides, and then save the slide as a picture at the new resolution.

 Step 1: Change the export resolution setting